 I-90 Wildlife Bridges Coalition

-The I-90 Wildlife Bridges Coalition formed in 2004 to ensure high-quality wildlife passage north to south across Interstate 90 in Washington's Cascades.
+The I-90 Wildlife Bridges Coalition formed in 2004 to ensure high-quality safe passage for wildlife north to south across Interstate 90 in Washington's Cascades.

 Building connectivity for wildlife in the Cascades

-Connecting habitat in the Cascades means making sure that large mammals can roam more freely north to south within Washington.
-The I-90 Project will make a critical 15-mile stretch of interstate along a busy passage between Snoqualmie Pass and Easton in the Cascades safer for people and wildlife.
-It features the first-ever freeway wildlife passage in Washington, featuring underpasses that will give wildlife and waterways an uninterrupted pathway.
-These underpasses allow terrestrial and aquatic mammals to safely travel across the interstate, which will be imperitive to keeping their ecosystems going and preventing traffic collisions.
+Connecting habitat in the Cascades helps large mammals roam more freely north to south within Washington.
+The I-90 Project is fixing a critical 15-mile stretch of interstate along a busy passage near Snoqualmie Pass in the Cascades making it safer for people and wildlife.

 I-90 Wildlife Bridges Coalition steering committee